In constellations work, from an African perspective, we are honouring the living and the dead!

 A question to ask when we look at the present and past family problem is “what has created the situation?”
 Often it is differences, differences that result in conflict, or violence or trauma.
 If we look to history, there can be a personal or familial aspect of this but also alongside it a wider community or national issue.
 War, slavery, colonialism, genocide are all large scale events that have historically impacted generations.

 So when we are doing ancestral work of any kind, we are working with peaceful ancestors who are fortuitous and happy to help.
-And there are those who in their lifetime who may have been angry, or frustrated and did not find peace in their lifetime because of their deeds.
+And there are those who in their life may have been angry, or frustrated and did not find peace in the afterlife because of their past deeds.

-So for those of us who are called to this work, we are remembering ‘these old ways’, the traditions that were lost during slavery and colonialism.
-And often we are also on our own healing path.
-For those who have been brought up in a Western and modern tradition, remembering can be very unsettling.
+Those of us with African heritage who are called to this work may find it challenging.
+In RE-Membering ‘old traditions’ lost during slavery and colonialism, we may find ourselves confronting difficult issues around our own life experiences.
+For those who have been brought up in Western knowledge systems, remembering the past can be very unsettling.

-We are in search of lost roots and looking for awakening, peace and healing in our lives.
-In forgetting our past, we may have been sleeping.
-In this deep sleep, we can be ashamed and confused about where we came from and whom we have become.
-If we are of African heritage, there can be a tendency to deny our relationship to the past and guilty feelings about stepping onto an ancestral path that leads us into the future.
+For those in search of lost roots and looking for awakening, peace and healing in our lives, forgetting our past means that we have been sleeping.
+In this deep sleep, we can be ashamed and confused about where we came from and to which cultures and communities we belong.
+If we are of African heritage, there can be a tendency to deny our relationship to the past and have guilty feelings about stepping onto an ancestral path to lead us into the future.

 Raised in European Traditions

-Raised in the European traditions of the church slavery denied us our tribal traditions.
-We were told that we were inhuman, that our culture was base, tribal and evil and we believed this becoming afraid to reclaim our roots.
-I know because I too have experienced this, even though for over 25 years I have followed a 'proud to be Black' philosophy, still the past continues to haunt me.
+Raised in the European traditions of the church and slavery denied us our African and tribal roots.
+We were told that we were inhuman, that our culture was base, tribal and evil and we believed this, becoming afraid to reclaim our roots.
+I know because I too have experienced this, even though for over 25 years I have followed a ‘proud to be Black’ philosophy, still the past continues to haunt me.

 When we start to practice and revere our ancestors, we begin to read deeply into and understand our past.
-When we start to retrace our roots to 'Mother Africa', we may do it in a hidden way, keeping our ideas and thoughts to ourselves so that others do not consider us weird, mad and well, just bad.
+When we start to retrace our roots to ‘Mother Africa’, we may do it in a hidden way, keeping our ideas and thoughts to ourselves so that others do not consider us weird, mad and well, just bad.
 Until we get to a point where we can no longer stay hidden and step out to take the first steps on the path to healing, we will remain lost to these old worlds traditions that can liberate and heal our ancestral lines.